CaltechOpticalObservatories/camera-interface/README.md

 # camera-interface
 Camera Detector Controller Interface Software

-Build instructions.
+Requirements:

- - Cmake 3.5 and g++ are required.
+ - Cmake 3.5 or higher

- - cfitsio and CCFits are required
+ - cfitsio and CCFits libraries (expected in /usr/local/lib)

+ For ARC controllers,
+  - g++ 8.3 (and c++17)
- - ARC API 2.1 and 3.5 are required
+  - ARC API 3.6 and Arc66PCIe driver

+For Archon
+ - g++ 4.8 or higher (and c++11)

+Build instructions:

+ - edit the CMakeLists.txt file to un-comment ONE of the following three lines according to the controller interface you are using:

+#set(INTERFACE_TYPE "STA-Archon")
+#set(INTERFACE_TYPE "ARC-PCIe")
+set(INTERFACE_TYPE "ARC-PCI")

  - change to the build directory

- - To start with a clean build, delete the contents of the build directory, including the subdirectory CMakeFiles/, but not the .gitignore file:
+ - To start with a clean build, delete the contents of the build directory, including the subdirectory CMakeFiles/, but not the .gitignore file.
+For example:

    % cd build
    % rm -Rf *

- - create the Makefile by running cmake,
+ - create the Makefile by running cmake (from the build directory),

    % cmake ..